-At the beginning of a detox program, experts ask clients to cite their history of drinking, including the amount of alcohol they’ve consumed in the previous week.
-Even though alcohol abuse can cause memory impairments, a study in the journal Drug and Alcohol Dependence suggests that about 73 percent of people who enter treatment programs for addiction can answer questions like this, and most do so accurately.
-The treatment team might also ask clients to describe their previous attempts at sobriety, including any negative sensations they experienced.
-This can help the team to plan an approach that can allow the person to achieve sobriety safely and comfortably.
+When you first enter a detox program, you’ll be asked a series of questions.
+For example, admissions coordinators will want to know your history of drinking, as well as the amount of alcohol you have consumed in the previous week.
+The treatment team might ask you to describe any previous attempts at sobriety, including any negative sensations you have experienced.
+This information can help the team plan an approach that helps you achieve sobriety safely and comfortably.

-Periodically, the treatment team will assess the person’s physical health, and ask questions about the person’s mental health.
-Sometimes, people need little more than emotional reassurance and support as their bodies adjust, but sometimes, the team notices signs that indicate that symptoms are progressing at a dangerous pace.
-When this happens, the team can provide the person with medications to soothe dangerous electrical activity and allow the brain to heal.
-In a few days of this kind of care, most people will be ready to progress to the next stage of treatment.
+Periodically, the treatment team will assess your physical health, and ask questions about your mental health.
+In a few days of this kind of care, you will likely be ready to progress to the next stage of treatment.

 Treat Alcoholism Withdrawal Symptoms at Michael’s House

 At Michael’s House, we understand that alcoholism withdrawal symptoms can be difficult.However, if you’re ready to tackle alcoholism, we’re ready to help.
 Here are a few words from Tiffany C., one of our Heroes in Recovery.
 We believe her words will encourage you.

 Something clicked on the inside, and I was ready to be sober.
 The people at the women’s house completely and utterly changed my life.I found my sense of worth at Michael’s House.
 I have been sober ever since then, which was January 2014.